Eric Wolanski

 - E. Wolanski (2014).
 Estuaries of Australia in 2050 and Beyond.
 Springer, Dordrecht, 292 pp.

-Eric is an Editor-in-Chief of the Elsevier book series "Ecohydrology from catchment to coast" that details the ecohydrology issues and their solutions for important river basins worldwide. https://www.elsevier.com/books/book-series/ecohydrology-from-catchment-to-coast.
-The first book in this series has been published,it is about the ecohydrology from catchment to coast of the Murray-Darling River Basin in Australia.
-Books are due to appear in early 2024, about the ecohydrology from catchment to coast of the Mekong River Basin in SE Asia and the Nile River Basin in Africa.
-Books are being written similarly about the Danube River Basin in Central Europe, the Kerala Rivers in India, the large Indian Rivers, and the Japanese Rivers.
+Eric is an Editor-in-Chief of the Elsevier book series "Ecohydrology from catchment to coast" that details the ecohydrology issues and their solutions for important river basins worldwide.
+Books have now been published about the ecohydrology from catchment to coast of the Murray-Darling River Basin in Australia, the Mekong River Basin in SE Asia and the Nile River Basin in Africa, the Danube River Basin in Central Europe, the Kerala Rivers in India, and the large Indian Rivers.
+Books about other river basins worldwide, including Tanzania and Japan, are being written.

 Since 1994 Eric has been running in Tanzania for Tanzania National Parks Authority yearly ecohydrology field training workshops with ecologists of the Serengeti, Katavi, Arusha, Mkomazi, Ruaha, Rubondo, Tarangire and Saadani National Parks, which are all either suffering from or threatened by a water crisis.
 See: Mnaya, B., Elisa, M., Kihwele, E., Kiwango, H., Kiwango, Y., Ng’umbi, G., Wolanski, E. (2021).
 Are Tanzanian National Parks affected by the water crisis?
 Findings and ecohydrology solutions.
 Ecohydrology and Hydrobiology 21, 425-442.